 X.1.1.4 Content Consumer

-A Content Consumer shall be able to process an XML that is conformant to the schema defined by the DSD and XSD files produced by the Content Data Structure Creator What it means to process the xml stream depends on the nature of the processor.
+A Content Consumer shall be able to process an XML stream that is conformant to the schema defined by the HIV DSD and XSD files produced by the Content Data Structure Creator.
+What it means to process the xml stream depends on the nature of the processor.
 For example, it might persist the individual data tuples, or it might format them for display or perform further aggregation on the data.

 X.2 Actor Options